jjharwi/Box-API/README.md

 The _refresh_token function will then be used by the other functions here and fetch you a new set of tokens whenever needed.

-At this point, if you have a particular folder you want to upload to, put it in the .box_config.
-The [folders] section of the .box_config is where you need to put the folder_id for your root folder (0), or any other folder you own.
-An example of how it should look is in box_config.ex

-Once that is done, you can use these scripts to get information, upload, and update files in Box from the command line.
+Once that is done, you can use these scripts to get information about, upload, update, and download files in Box from the command line.

 Box.py --